svenstaro/bvh/README.md

 * A randomly generated scene with unit sized cubes containing a total of (1200, 12000, and 120000 triangles).
 * Sponza, a popular scene for benchmarking graphics engines.

-All of these benchmarks were taken on a Ryzen 3900x.
+All benchmarks were taken on a Ryzen 3900x.

 All benchmarks unless otherwise noted were captured with the simd feature off.